 We’re talking, of course, about your teeth.
 A lot of people think of dental health as purely cosmetic, but it’s not.
-Good dental health is vital to good overall health, regardless of if you’re three years old or eighty-three years old.
+Good dental health is vital to good overall health, regardless if you’re looking for a kids dentist for a three-year old or dentures for an eighty-three years old.

 For kids, losing teeth can actually be fun.
 They get a lot of attention from their parents for it, and they may even get a visit from the Tooth Fairy.
 There’s also something especially cute about a kid with a gap-toothed grin.